jeff-adkisson/swe-3313-fall-2025/project/details-project-plan.md

 ### Team Grading

-Everyone on the team will receive the same grade one exception.
-It follows.
+Everyone on the team will receive the same grade with the following exception

 Anyone not participating in the project may be removed from the team and have to perform the project alone.
 Before anyone can be "fired" from a team, I must meet with the *entire team* and hear what is happening.
 Do not fire anyone from your team without my explicit prior agreement.